-NOW TV to raise price for Entertainment Pass
+NOW TV to raise price of Entertainment Pass

-NOW TV is raising the price of its Entertainment Pass this autumn, just a few months after Netflix announced its own price increase.
+NOW TV is raising the price of its Entertainment Pass this autumn, not long after its last price increase around the same time last year.

-The new price takes effect from 8th October, so any existing subscribers will see their monthly rate increase from that date onwards.
-The good news is that NOW TV paving the way for the hike with a two-for-one offer for new subscribers throughout September 2019.
-You can read more about that here.
+The new price takes effect for new and existing customers from 1st September 2020, so any existing subscribers will see their monthly rate increase from that date onwards.

 NOW TV is also increasing the price of its hayu Pass, which is a built-in way to subscribe to the reality TV service hayu through the NOW TV interface.
 That currently costs £3.99 a month, but will increase to £4.99 a month from 1st September 2020.
 That brings it in line with the normal price of hayu as a standalone app.

 For more information about the Entertainment Pass, or to sign up, click here.